310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% bubble Chiaki smilesoft2 %}
 <th>(But personally, I’m very much enjoying the current Ryuseitai.)</th>

-<th>(Our unit had been pushed around by problems called by adults, yet now, the four of them get to do whatever they like.
+<th>(The four of them had been pushed around by problems called by adults, yet now, all four of them get to do whatever they like.
 How could I ever be against that? ♪)</th>

 “……♪”
 {% endbubble %}